Skip to main content

 The marketing headline is "21 plant extracts."
 The honest assessment: not all 21 are present at concentrations that independently move the needle.
 Turmeric (anti-inflammatory), white horehound (oxygenation), and kiwi (firming) are the heavy hitters.
 Several others — like quinoa and banana — are likely present at trace levels that contribute to the formula's overall antioxidant profile rather than delivering standalone benefits.

 But the combined antioxidant load is substantial.
 After six weeks of twice-daily use, skin tone appeared noticeably more even, and the "dull morning face" that many over-35 users report became less pronounced.
+By month two, the evenness had compounded into a baseline improvement visible even without the serum — a shift we did not expect from plant-based actives alone.
 The effect builds gradually rather than delivering a dramatic overnight change.

 The Adjustable Pump — A Small Detail That Matters